AlexLA99/Kuma-Engine/README.md

  - w, a, s, d to move arround

- - left mouse click to rotateç
+ - left mouse click to rotate

  - shift to accelerate while moving